Building a Career in Software Engineering

 As the BLS describes, a software engineering job that involves developing software applications typically requires a bachelor's degree or higher and can lead to a position as a project manager or lead engineer.
 The next step might be a higher-level technical or management job.
 Depending on the company, these roles might include senior software engineer, chief architect or engineering manager.

-Where Systems Engineering Can Take Your Career in Software Engineering
+Where Systems Engineering Can Take You

 Inside organizations, systems engineers play a crucial part in making sure internal systems are up and running round the clock.
 They also research and recommend the latest technologies to implement within an organization and help coordinate implementation plans.
 These software engineers also usually hold bachelor's degrees, but a two-year associate's degree may suffice for some strictly programming roles, which can serve as a point of entry to a career in software engineering.

 The BLS reports that software engineering jobs in a company's information technology group can lead to a supervisory software engineering position, as well as specialized technical roles in areas such as network security and database development.
-Some systems engineers might become chief architects,
+Some systems engineers might become chief architects, managers of information systems or independent consultants in a particular area of information technology.